“Any sufficiently advanced technology is indistinguishable from magic.” Arthur C. Clarke’s Third Law, Profiles of the Future, 1973.

 Are you aware that in today’s world you can visualize the opening and closing of a patient’s mitral valve from a 3D perspective?
 Do you think this is magic?

-There is an explosion of technology in imaging software that today’s physician can use to watch in 3D and real time, not only the structure of the body’s complexities, but the functioning as well.
+There is an explosion of technology in imaging software that today’s physicians can use to watch in 3D and real-time, not only the structure of the body’s complexities but the functioning as well.
 After all, what brings a patient to the doctor?
 Malfunction.
 Malfunction causes pain and organ failure.
 It can even cause death.
 Imagine seeing actual anatomy, physiology, and malfunction in action!
 Imagine the diagnostic and therapeutic possibilities.
 3D software is quickly becoming the standard of care for:

 - Presurgical evaluation and planning: incorporating the aesthetics into the repair in dental and cosmetic specialties

 - Surgical/treatment guidance: hand-in-hand with today’s evolving robotic surgery to further reduce recuperation and hospitalization